 How are you capturing the data in the first place?
-And are you educating the people who are doing the data entry as to what the right answers are, what data they are supposed to be putting in there?
+And are you educating the people who are doing the data entry as to what the right answers are and what data they are supposed to be putting in there?
 Education is key.
 If it is an online data entry type of process, are there validations occurring to make sure the data they are putting in there makes sense?

-Education and then periodic scrubbing of data is an unfortunate fact of life that we used to go through at my institution a couple times a year.
+Education and then periodic scrubbing of data is an unfortunate fact of life that we used to go through at my institution a couple of times a year.
 We would do big data dumps out of the database of our customer base and start looking for anomalies and things that hadn’t been completed, like foreign customer addresses and so forth.
 You can identify the big anomalies and then just go through that cleanup process.

 At my institution, we often involved the relationship managers in that process to review their customers’ AML data and underlying data on an annual basis.

-Q: How far in terms of family relationship should a person be linked to a Politically Exposed Person (PEP) and be considered a PEP?
+Q: How far in terms of family relationships should a person be linked to a Politically Exposed Person (PEP) and be considered a PEP?
 So, for example, the nephew of a mayor, the grandchild of a senator?
 The second part of this question is how long should a PEP be still be considered a PEP after leaving office?

 A: Obviously, the person themselves would definitely be considered a PEP, but those family relationships fall under your institution’s perception of risk.

 If you have many PEPs as customers, you may even want to go further down in that relationship to the accounts of children.
-It also depends on where you can you get that data.
+It also depends on where you can get that data.
 So how detailed is the PEP list that you have purchased from the AML vendor?

-It can depend whether they step away when they have retired from their political position.
+It can depend on whether they step away when they have retired from their political position.
 That depends on the individual as well.